sagemath/sage-archive-2023-02-01/src/doc/en/developer/walk_through.rst

 You can then continue working towards your next milestone, make another commit, repeat until finished.
-As long as you do not *checkout* another branch, all commits that you make will be part of the branch that you created.
+As long as you do not ``git checkout`` another branch, all commits that you make will be part of the branch that you created.